Walk, ride, and drive around Normandy and Brittany in seven days

 Day 7 – The Brittany Coast

-We were looking to round out our northeast France experience with a coastal experience.
+We were looking to round out our northeast France trip with a coastal experience.
 There are many choices for diverse scenery and available activities along the Breton coast.

 What we saw